htlin222/garden/content/Pathophysiology and microbiology of fever and neutropenia.md

 ---
 title: Pathophysiology and microbiology of fever and neutropenia
 ---
-# Pathophysiology and microbiology of fever and neutropenia
+siology and microbiology of fever and neutropenia

 - Predisposing factors:
 	- catheters,